How to Make Getting Dressed in the Morning More Enjoyable

 It was a bit tough to get a forward angle of the side wall, but the pink hanger shown below is where I hang the outfit I'm going to wear on the following day.
 This cuts my dressing time in half!

 Each time I take a "trip" to my closet it's like visiting a tiny boutique.
+One day I might decide to change the pink to something less whimsical.
+But for now, I'm throughly enjoying this space.

 One more favor may I ask of you?